 Access to food and emergency relief packages

-People with disability have prioritised access to food and supplies, including the coronavirus emergency relief package which is free for people who have to isolate because they have coronavirus (COVID 19).
+People with disability have prioritised access to food and supplies, including the coronavirus emergency relief package which is free for people who have to isolate because they have COVID 19.

 These factsheets outline more about the support that is available.

 Access to additional phone data and affordable internet

 Many of the phone and internet services are providing free data top ups during this time.
 Check with your plan provider to see what they offer.